 Zone (Clause 35.04-3 - Green A permit is required to subdivide the land.
 Wedge Zone) A proposal to subdivide land within the Green Wedge Zone must meet the conditions specified in the Schedule to the Green Wedge Zone.
 The Schedule breaks down the rural land of Melton into three different groupings (this being Areas A, B and C).
 The subject land is located in Area A. The Schedule outlines the following requirements for subdivision within Area A: "The number of lots into which the land may be subdivided is to be calculated using the following formula: N=A/20.
 Where N (rounded down) is the number of lots that can be created and A is the area of the land in hectares.
 The subdivision must comprise one large primary lot.
 The secondary lots must be at least 1.0 hectares and must be no larger than 5.0 hectares.
-An agreement under Section 173 of the Act must be entered into with the land may not be further subdivided under this provision."
+An agreement under Section 173 of the Act must be entered into with the owner of each lot created which ensures that the land may not be further subdivided under this provision."

-Local Planning Policy Clause 21.01-3 (Rural Areas) The policy recognizes that non-urban areas of Melton perform a vital role in providing a buffer between the outward spread of Melbourne and the rural hinterland.
-Local Planning Policy Clause 22.08 (Rural Land Use Policy) The policy recognizes that these areas will remain rural in character and will provide for the establishment of non-urban activities and limited residential development in a planned and co- ordinated manner.
+Local Planning Policy Clause 21.01-3 (Rural Areas) The policy recognizes that non-urba areas of Melton perform a vital role i providing a buffer between the outwar spread of Melbourne and the rura hinterland.
+Local Planning Policy Clause 22.08 (Rural Land Use Policy) The policy recognizes that these areas will remain rural in character and will provide for the establishment of non-urban activities and limited residential development in a planned and coordinated manner.